 You could always decide to work as a consultant, for instance, whereas others might want to work in academia.
 Or, you might use your skills to move into management.
 That is if you want to have more of a hands-on role.
 Figure out what you want to help find your perfect career.

 Most people have a cause that they feel particularly close to.
 If that’s your case, finding a career where you could advocate for that cause could be a great way to find your calling.

 If you’re concerned about climate change, but want to work in a STEM related field, then you could look into something like environmental engineering.
 Maybe if you have an interest in business and management, you could look into not for profit work.
 Finding a vocation is more than merely finding a career.
 It’s about finding a way to ensure that you’ll be satisfied.
 It’ll also increase your longevity in the field.

 If you follow these 6 simple steps, you should be able to make a list that will help find the perfect career.
 Make sure that you take everything into consideration.
 Then pick one with not only great prospects and salaries, but one where you’ll be able to realize yourself.

 - 7 Ways to Use Automation for Small Businesses - August 28, 2020

 - How to Support and Encourage Your Employees’ Career Advancement - June 22, 2020

-- How to Find the Perfect Career for You in 6 Easy Steps - June 3, 2020
+- How to Find Your Perfect Career IN 6 Easy Steps - June 3, 2020